 It was a sunny Saturday morning, and I found myself strolling through the local farmers market, hunting for fresh veggies, fruits, and maybe a jar of local honey.
-As I was browsing the stalls, I suddenly spotted a familiar figure—round, yellow, and unmistakably fond of honey.
-Yes, it was Winnie the Pooh, happily inspecting the honey jars, undoubtedly looking for the perfect one to take back to the Hundred Acre Wood.
+As I browsed the stalls, I suddenly spotted a familiar figure—round, yellow, and unmistakably fond of honey.
+Yes, it was Winnie the Pooh, happily inspecting the honey jars, undoubtedly searching for the perfect one to take back to the Hundred Acre Wood.

-Of course, Pooh would be drawn to a book with "food" in the title.
-I smiled and explained that it was part of the Mental Health Warrior Program I created after years of struggling with Bipolar Disorder, Alcoholism, Anxiety Disorder, and PTSD.
-Pooh’s eyes widened—though I wasn’t sure if it was the mention of food or mental health.
+Of course, Pooh would be drawn to a book with “food” in the title.
+I smiled and explained that it was part of the Mental Health Warrior Program I created after 20 years of struggling with Bipolar, Alcoholism, Anxiety Disorders, and PTSD.
+Pooh’s eyes widened—though I couldn’t tell if it was the mention of food or mental health that caught his attention.

-I told him how I redefined my thinking about food and wrote this book to show how our dietary choices can be a powerful tool for building strong mental health.
-His furry ears perked up even more.
-“So, food can help our mental health too?”
-Pooh asked, puzzled but intrigued.
+Pooh’s furry ears perked up even more.
+“So, food can help our mental health too?” he asked, puzzled but intrigued.
 “I always thought it just helped my tummy.”

-“Oh, it does much more than that, Pooh,” I said.
-“Let me explain the 3 Food Rules of a Mental Health Warrior” and how we can use them at the market.
+“Oh, it does much more than that, Pooh,” I said with a smile.
+“Let me explain the 3 Food Rules of a Mental Health Warrior and how we can apply them here at the market.”

 Rule 1: Choose Low Carb Foods